UPPMAX/ticket_296259/README.md

 (note the escaped double-quotes)

+User thinks this is useful.

-- [ ] Requested a feature request to samtools to detect when a SAM has a BAM filename extension at [https://github.com/samtools/samtools/issues/2094](https://github.com/samtools/samtools/issues/2094)
+- [x] Requested a feature request to samtools to detect when a SAM has a BAM filename extension at [https://github.com/samtools/samtools/issues/2094](https://github.com/samtools/samtools/issues/2094)

+User seemed happy to have contributed indirectly to samtools

 ### Notes